OptimalLockdown/Covid19inEngland/docsource/Prediction.rst

 **Assumptions**: Our predictions are done under the assumption that the conditions in the UK remain the following, ie:

-- Tested people are composed mostly of the ones which are admitted into hospital, or at least they will isolate themselves when tested positive; this is reasonable according to what said on `this government webpage <https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public>`_ which reports that, as of the 15th of April, 390,731 out of 417,649 tests were done on people with a medical need and the most essential workers and their families.
+- Tested people are composed mostly of the ones which are admitted into hospital, or at least they will isolate themselves when tested positive; this is reasonable according to what said on `this government webpage <https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public>`_ which reports that, as of the 15th of April, 390,731 out of 417,649 tests were done in the "pillar 1" category, which includes mostly people with a medical need in hospitals and, whenever lab capacity allows that, the most critical NHS workers, as further detailed `here <https://www.gov.uk/government/publications/coronavirus-covid-19-scaling-up-testing-programmes/coronavirus-covid-19-scaling-up-our-testing-programmes#scaling-up-our-testing-programmes>`_

 - Restrictive measures as of the 11th April will be kept in place for the prediction horizon; the government `announced <https://www.bbc.com/news/uk-52313715>`_ that such restrictive measures will be kept in place for at least three weeks starting from the 16th of April.